squid-cache/squid-cache.github.io/SquidFaq/SquidMemory.rst

 Memory leaks may also be present in your system's libraries, such as ''libc.a'' or even ''libmalloc.a''.
 If you experience the ever-growing process size phenomenon, we suggest you first try [[#alternate-malloc]].

-== I set cache_mem to XX, but the process grows beyond that! == The ''cache_mem'' parameter '''does NOT''' specify the maximum size of the process.
+== I set cache_mem to XX, but the process grows beyond that! == The SquidConf:cache_mem parameter '''does NOT''' specify the maximum size of the process.
 It only specifies how much memory to use for caching "hot" (very popular) replies.
-Squid's actual memory usage is depends very strongly on your cache size (disk space) and your incoming request load.
-Reducing ''cache_mem'' will usually also reduce the process size, but not necessarily, and there are other ways to reduce Squid's memory usage (see below).
+Squid's actual memory usage is depends very strongly on your SquidConf:cache_dir sizes (disk space) and your incoming request load.
+Reducing SquidConf:cache_mem will usually also reduce the process size, but not necessarily, and there are other ways to reduce Squid's memory usage (see below).

 See also [[#how-much-ram|How much memory do I need in my Squid server?]].